KamphuisAlex/Mercury_at_MPgranular/README.md

 	> accepts one argument as name of a driver to run from your personal driver directory

 To use it you have to change the paths to whatever they are on your system.
+You can then place them in a directory that is on your PATH for ease of acces or symlink to them.